DHS: ICE officers in Minneapolis shoot Venezuelan man in the leg

 Minneapolis has been on edge since Good's shooting.
 Protesters have taken to the streets, and there have been multiple clashes between federal agents and residents.

 After Wednesday's shooting, protesters arrived at the area where it happened to protest ICE's actions.
-The immigration agents deployed irritants and flashbangs to disperse the crowds.
+The immigration agents deployed irritants and flashbangs to disperse the crowd.

 Karen, a Minneapolis nurse who asked NPR to only use her first name because she fears for her safety, said it was her first time at a protest against ICE.